Zoltan Istvan: Philosophy

-Transhumanist community reception

-Within the transhumanist community, reactions to Istvan's US Transhumanist Party have ranged from enthusiastic to sharply critical.
-Some transhumanist critics, such as Peter Rothman, have questioned whether the Transhumanist Party adds value to the overall goals of transhumanism.

 Personal life

-Istvan resides in Mill Valley, California, with his wife, who is a physician, and his daughters.
+Istvan resides in Mill Valley, California, with his wife, who is a physician, and his two daughters.
 He identifies as an atheist.
+Istvan has a chip implanted in his hand and consulted with the US Navy about the use of the implant in humans.

 In February 2015, he helped launch BiZoHa, an atheist orphanage, in Mukhoya, Kasese district, western Uganda.
-Istvan's promotional article on the topic in Vice's Motherboard helped a GoFundMe campaign raise $5,820 to provide funding for the orphanage.